-Each map has a roundlimit of 20.
+When playing pam_mode cg each map has a roundlimit of 20.
 Both teams play 10 rounds as axis and 10 rounds as allies.
 Total rounds in a match is 2x20 = 40.
 Rounds will be set at length of 2 minutes.
 The score is determined by adding all rounds won from each team over the whole match.
 You may not leave a match until one team has reached 21 rounds in total or unless teams have drawn at 20 rounds each.
 Teams that have won may leave a server if they wish to.
-In case of the winning team leaving, the remaining rounds will be added to the losers score.
+In case of the winning team leaves, the remaining rounds will be added to the losers score.

 There is a limit of one shotgun and one sniper per team, as set by zPAM.
 Using more than one shotgun or sniper in team will result in a round loss.
 This means if accidentally dropped, you're allowed to pick up opponent's shotgun and sniper, but not to use it.

 The default team size is specific to the ladder you're competiting in.